dreamking60/d3-start-to-finish-leanpub/manuscript/31 PRACTICAL Add transitions.md

 Save `js/update.js` and refresh the browser.
 Now the circles fade in, without flying in from the top left.

-## Add transition to the circle radii
+## Add a transition to the circle radii

 Our final change is to make the circles grow from zero radius.
 This is a subtle change but one that adds a final bit of polish to the transtions.
 The default radius of `circle` elements is zero so we don’t need to initialize the radii.
 We make the following changes: